4 Best Thermal Receipt Printers for 2023

 - Not the highest print speed available

 Star Micronics’ TSP143IV is the fourth generation of its popular TSP 100 series printers.
 The previous version of this printer—the TSP143III—took the top spot in our previous ranking, and the new version is even stronger.
-With a 20% smaller footprint, this dependable thermal receipt printer is sleeker than its predecessor, while still supporting powered USB connections to power POS tablets in addition to printing receipts.
+With a 20% smaller footprint, this dependable thermal receipt printer is sleeker than its predecessor while still supporting USB connections that power POS tablets in addition to printing receipts.

 The TSP143IV earned a 4.45 out of 5 on our thermal receipt printer scoring system.
-This printer scored well for its combination of print speed, multiple network connection types, warranty, and reasonable price.
-It lost some ground with user reviews, though.
-The Star Micronics TSP143IV averages 4.4 out of 5 on sites like Amazon.
-Other printers on this list—the Epson TM-T88VII—earned ratings above 4.5.
+This printer scored well for its multiple network connection types, warranty, and reasonable price given its high quality.
+It lost some ground with its print speed which, while decent, is not the fastest possible.
+The Star Micronics TSP143IV has fairly good user reviews online, though other printers on this list—such as the Epson TM-T88VII—scored more highly.
+The Epson printer also prints more quickly, so if you need faster speeds for high-volume printing, you’ll be better served by the Epson device.

-With a slew of connection options—including cloud server connections to accept online orders from third-party platforms—this printer will be compatible with any software or hardware you can imagine using for retail or restaurants. - Two-year warranty
+- Futureproof connectivity: With a slew of connection options—including cloud server connections to accept online orders from third-party platforms—this printer will be compatible with any software or hardware you can imagine using for retail or restaurants.
+Even if you’re using third-party integrations rather than built-in POS system features, you’ll likely be able to print whatever you need using this printer.

-Star Micronics offers a two-year limited warranty on the TSP143IV. - Mass-compatibility
+- Two-year warranty: Star Micronics offers a two-year limited warranty on the TSP143IV.
+This can be extended to four years for an additional cost.

-The TSP143IV is the higher-speed version of the popular Star Micronics TSP100 printer.
+- Mass-compatibility: The TSP143IV is the higher-speed version of the popular Star Micronics TSP100 printer.
 Any POS system that lists the TSP100 as a compatible printer will work with the TSP143IV.
-This Star Micronics printer integrates with hundreds of popular retail and restaurant POS systems like Square, Lightspeed, TouchBistro, WineDirect, Vend, and many more (see full list below).
+This Star Micronics printer integrates with dozens of popular retail and restaurant POS systems like Square, Lightspeed, TouchBistro, Vend, and many more (see full list below).
 The TSP143IV also integrates with online ordering platforms DoorDash, Grubhub, and UberEATS and reservation systems like SevenRooms and Tock.

 - Acadia POS